Skip to main content

 Health-Contingent Programs These programs require employees to meet a specific health standard to earn a reward, such as achieving a certain BMI or blood pressure reading.
 They are further divided into activity-only and outcome-based programs.
 These programs are subject to HIPAA’s five requirements, including the 30% (or 50% for tobacco) incentive limit, offering a reasonable alternative standard, and being reasonably designed to promote health.
 They must also be voluntary under the ADA.

 This distinction is important.
 While a participatory program might seem less intrusive, if it includes a health risk assessment, it still triggers the ADA’s voluntariness requirement.
-The key takeaway for employees is that any program that asks for your must be one you can freely choose to join or not, without facing an insurmountable financial penalty.
+The key takeaway for employees is that any program that asks for your health information must be one you can freely choose to join or not, without facing an insurmountable financial penalty.

 Academic